 Just like the whole town approach to resilience in Blackpool, everybody involved in development will have a role in making the conference a positive, innovative and exciting event to be part of.
 An exciting and informative combination of research, practice-based evidence and lived experience will have the schedule packed with insightful keynotes, co-delivered workshops and activities all linked to resilience approaches.

-Below are biographies of some of our fantastic keynotes, and the discussants who will be responding to the speakers, exploring the ideas presented and asking the All Important Questions.
+Below are biographies of some of our fantastic keynotes, and some participants including discussants who will be responding to the speakers, exploring the ideas presented and asking the All Important Questions.
+If you would like to see what they will be discussing, take a look at the keynote summaries page.

-Dr Ora Prilleltensky is an engaging and interactive speaker.
-Her interests include well-being, change, and disability, leading her to co-write several books: The Laughing Guide to Change, The Laughing Guide to a Better Life, Promoting Well-Being, and Motherhood and Disability: Children and Choices.
+Dr Ora Prilleltensky’s interests include well-being, change, and disability, leading her to co-write several books: The Laughing Guide to Change, The Laughing Guide to a Better Life, Promoting Well-Being, and Motherhood and Disability: Children and Choices.
 She has a doctorate in Counselling Psychology from the University of Toronto, and she is the former Director of Human and Social Development at the University of Miami, teaching various graduate and undergraduate courses.
 She’s also worked in lots of different settings, including a child guidance clinic, a university counselling centre and a rehabilitation hospital.
 She has a disability and uses a motorised wheelchair.

 Shahnaz Biggs is someone who lives “beating the odds, whilst changing the odds”.
 She has been involved in supporting the Resilience Revolution since 2016 and, as a Research Assistant, took notes at the first training session for partners across Blackpool.
 Naz started volunteering with Boingboing during her master’s at Manchester Uni.
 Naz loved volunteering and felt privileged to have such a supportive bunch of people around her.
 She was inspired to research whether other organisations work the way Boingboing does – this is what her PhD is interested in.
 Naz has many personal complexities in her life, so studying has been challenging at times.
 Naz gets excited about how best to support social-ecological aspects of resilience.
 This is partly as a result of personal experience, including being born in a particular place at a particular time, and partly because of her intellectual fascinations.